KataChannel/katastarterkit/DEPLOY-TO-GITHUB.md

 ---

-**🎉 KataCore is ready to become the best fullstack starter kit on GitHub!**
+**🎉 Timonacore is ready to become the best fullstack starter kit on GitHub!**